Easing myself into the New Year

 - Started working with sample knitters for magazine commissions.

-- Learned new skills for Excel, which have speeded-up sizing and pattern writing for my designs.
+- Learned new skills for Excel, which makes sizing and pattern writing faster.

 - Also learned new skills for Illustrator, which have improved my knit and crochet charts.